dilangaem/SemiconAI/README.md

 # SemiconAI

 This repository contains a metal/nonmetal classifier developed using random forest algorithm.
 We combine this classifier with the CubicGAN model for computationally discovering new semiconductor materials.
-Our work is reported in detail in the following preprint.
+Our work is reported in detail in the following publication.

 #### [Generative Design of Stable Semiconductor Materials Using Deep Learning and DFT](https://www.nature.com/articles/s41524-022-00850-3)